Automatic authorization for California workers’ comp is in effect, but not all treatments qualify.

 - Pharmaceuticals (unless expressly exempted from or authorized by the MTUS drug formulary)

-- All durable medical equipment, whose combined total value exceeds $250 as determined by the Official Medical Fee Schedule (OMFS)
+- All durable medical equipment, whose combined total value exceeds two hundred fifty dollars ($250), as determined by the Official Medical Fee Schedule (OMFS).

 6 Important Exceptions